georchestra/georchestra/console/README.md

 In this case it's better to have `georchestra/ldap` and `georchestra/database` containers already running and instructing the test run to use them directly.

-To do so launch them externally mapping the ports 389 and 5432 as appropriate,  and create a launch configuration for the test class being working on, and set the `-Dpsql_port=<db mapped port> -Dldap_port=<ldap mapped port>`.
+To do so launch them externally mapping the ports 389 and 5432 as appropriate,  and create a launch configuration for the test class being working on, and set the `-DpgsqlPort=<db mapped port> -DldapPort=<ldap mapped port>`.

 When the test case is finished, make sure to run `mvn verify` to check it works properly within the maven build cycle.